Let’s admit it: bike trailers are BORING. They are also wide and difficult to maneuver.

 Weehoo Trailer-Cycle Detailed Review

-In addition to getting to pedal along, P also loves the pockets on the sides of the seat where he like to stash snacks and treasures he finds on the trail (i.e. rocks for his collection).
-Handles on either side of the seat provide a place to put his hands and help him to feel large and in charge.
+In addition to getting to pedal along, kids also love the pockets on the sides.
+Our son loved to stash snacks and treasures he found on the trail (i.e. rocks for his collection).
+Handles on either side of the seat provide a place to put little hands and help young riders to feel large and in charge.

 Before using the Weehoo, I had been a little concerned about the safety of riding with it on city streets, but it sits high enough and with the safety flag on back, it’s visible to cars.
-Of course, we ride primarily on low-traffic roads and, if Blair is hauling it, when a car comes along I usually drop back and to the side to shield my child.
+Of course, I’d recommend riding primarily on low-traffic roads and, if you have two parents along, have one hang back and to the side to provide additional visibility and protection.

-We tend to use the Weehoo more often for long excursions where we are biking on trails or backcountry dirt roads, and use it less often for commuting around town.
-For those time when we are biking on city streets, I’ve added a blinky light to the rear pocket.
+We tended to use the Weehoo more often for long excursions where we were biking on trails or backcountry dirt roads, and used it less often for commuting around town.
+For those times when we were biking on city streets, I added a blinky light to the rear pocket.
 If I were to use it more often for daily commuting, I would probably add some reflective tape as well.